-a) Target ranges for haemoglobin A{1c} (HbA{1c}) and blood glucose for women with type 1 or type 2 diabetes who are planning pregnancy
+a) Target ranges for HbA1c and blood glucose for women with type 1 and type 2 diabetes in the preconception period and for women with type 1, type 2 and gestational diabetes during pregnancy

-- and for women with type 1, type 2 or gestational diabetes during pregnancy. - b) The effectiveness of blood ketone monitoring when compared with urine ketone monitoring in women with type 1 or type 2 diabetes who are planning pregnancy and in women with type 1, type 2 or gestational diabetes during pregnancy. - c) The effectiveness of the following screening procedures to detect gestational diabetes between 24-28 weeks: - risk factor based screening - urine testing for glycosuria - · random blood glucose test - 50 g oral glucose challenge test - · fasting blood glucose test - HbA{1c} test. - d) The criteria that should be used to diagnose gestational diabetes using the 75 g oral glucose tolerance test (OGTT).
-There are two options: - World Health Organization (WHO) - International Association of Diabetes and Pregnancy Study Groups (IADPSG). - e) The effectiveness of the following interventions (alone or in combination) in women with gestational diabetes: - non-pharmacological interventions (diet and/or exercise) - pharmacological interventions (metformin, glibenclamide and insulin). - f) The effectiveness of continuous glucose monitoring in pregnant women with diabetes when compared with intermittent capillary blood glucose monitoring.
+- b) Effectiveness of the following screening procedures, to detect women with gestational diabetes between 24-28 weeks: - risk factor based screening - urine test for glycosuria - random blood glucose test - 50 g oral glucose challenge test - fasting blood glucose test - HbA1c test. - Diagnostic criteria that should be used to diagnose diabetes in pregnant women using 75 g oral glucose tolerance test (OGTT).
+There are two options: - World Health Organization (WHO) - International Association of Diabetes and Pregnancy Study (IADPS). - d) The most effective (including adverse events and costeffectiveness) intervention(s) (alone or in combination) for women with gestational diabetes, including: - lifestyle interventions (diet and/or exercise) - drugs (metformin, glibenclamide or insulin). - e) The effectiveness of continuous glucose monitoring in pregnant women with diabetes when compared with intermittent capillary blood glucose monitoring. - f) The effectiveness of specialist teams for pregnant women with type1 or type 2 diabetes. - g) The gestational age specific risk of intrauterine death in type 1, type2 and gestational diabetes and the optimal timing of delivery.